 By 1901, the Golden family was living in the Village of Highgate.

 In 1902, Dr. Golden, his wife and his son George immigrated to the Fresno, California area.
 The drier climate in California helped Dr. Golden’s breathing, since he still felt the effects of the scarlet fever that nearly took his life as a child.
 The Golden family settled in the community of Fowler where he opened a medical office in his home.
 Dr. Golden opened a satellite medical office in the town of Bowles, which is located a short distance from Fowler.
 Their daughter Charlotte joined them in California in 1903.

 Mrs. Golden assisted her husband in his medical practice whenever she was needed.
 She was active in civic affairs in her community and in their church.

 Dr. Golden tended to his patients in a horse drawn carriage.
-He carried his medical bag and a 1860 Colt ball and cap pistol.
-Not long before his death, he bought an automobile.
+He carried his medical bag and an 1860 Colt ball and cap pistol.
+Not long before his death, he purchased an automobile.

-*His daughter Charlotte became a school teacher.
+*Dr. Golden’s daughter Charlotte Golden became a school teacher.
 After she moved to Fowler, California she taught at Sanger Elementary School.
 In 1915 she moved to Fresno and taught school there.
 She retired prior to 1940.
 Eventually her brother George moved in with her.
 Charlotte died in 1951 and she was buried in the family plot next to her parents.
-His son John “Stanley” Golden (and family) moved from Dryden, Ontario to Fresno, California after the death of his parents.
+Dr. Golden’s son John “Stanley” Golden (and family) moved from Dryden, Ontario to Fresno, California after the death of his parents.
 He died in 1957.
-His son George Charles Golden never married.
+Dr. Golden’s son George Charles Golden never married.
 He died in Fresno, California in 1961.